Class Schedule1

 Section: Monday, 03/09

-Week 08, Wednesday, 03/11 Experimental Design 3: Introduction to some common behavioral methods
+Week 08, Wednesday, 03/11 Experimental Design 3: Closer look at some common/useful behavioral methods [Gary]

 Section: Monday, 03/16